massivefermion/bison/README.md

 # gleam_bson

-A bson encoder and decoder written in gleam
+bson encoder and decoder for in gleam

 ## Quick start